You only need three things to have an awesome time in Kuala Lumpur: 48 hours, £30 (35 euro/38 USD) and this post.

 After the mosque, there is a short walk to Merdeka Square with many sights to see around the square.

 Just before you get to the square, I suggest you stop at Sultan Abdul Samad Building, National Textile Building, Kuala Lumpur City Gallery, Railway Station, and Administrative Building, on your way to your final stop of Merdeka Square.

 All of these buildings are around the edge of/within a stone’s throw to Merdeka Square and whilst the National Textile Building and City Gallery are the only two buildings out of the four that you can actually go inside, the other two still offer plenty of historic architecture to take photos around.

-In all from the mosque to Merdeka Square, with stops at the other four buildings I spent a good few hours exploring but you could spend as much, or as little, time as you like in this area.
+From the mosque to Merdeka Square including stops at the other four buildings, I spent a good few hours exploring – but you could spend as much, or as little, time as you like in this area.